-A definition of a type of notification that your app supports and the custom actions to display with it.
+A type of notification that your app supports and the custom actions to display with it.

 - iOS 10.0+